Feminism in Germany: Medieval period to Early Modern era

 The status of women varied, depending on regions and eras.
 Ottonian sources rate the value of women just as highly as men, except when it comes to physical power.
 The Saxon tradition assigned women an equal role in the family, which contributed to the powerful roles empresses and abbesses held in the Ottonian era.

-Feminism in Germany has its earliest roots in the lives of women who challenged conventional gender roles as early as the Medieval period.
+Feminism in Germany has its earliest roots in the lives of women who challenged conventional gender roles as early as the medieval period.

 Salic (Frankish) law, from which the laws of the German lands would be based, placed women at a disadvantage with regard to property and inheritance rights.
 Germanic widows required a male guardian to represent them in court.
 Unlike Anglo-Saxon law or the Visigothic Code, Salic law barred women from royal succession.
 Social status was based on military and biological roles, a reality demonstrated in rituals associated with newborns, when female infants were given a lesser value than male infants.
 The use of physical force against wives was condoned until the 18th century in Bavarian law.

 Some women of means asserted their influence during the Middle Ages, typically in royal court or convent settings.
-Hildegard of Bingen, Gertrude the Great, Elisabeth of Bavaria (1478–1504), and Argula von Grumbach are among the women who pursued independent accomplishments in fields as diverse as medicine, music composition, religious writing, and government and military politics.
+Hildegard of Bingen, Gertrude the Great, Elisabeth of Bavaria (1478–1504), and Argula von Grumbach are among the women who pursued independent accomplishments in fields as diverse as medicine, musical composition, religious writing, and government and military politics.

 The historian and playwright Hrosvitha is sometimes considered the first feminist.